AI Spaces: Industrial Data Collaboration and Cross-Industry Value Creation

 Photo of people happily discussing around a round table.

-AI Utilization and New Value Creation Driven by the Evolution of Data Spaces
+Industrial Data Utilization and Value Creation Enabled by AI Spaces

 By connecting reliable data across entire sectors and applying it to AI-driven decision-making, organizations can tackle societal challenges that are difficult to solve alone and create new business opportunities with greater impact.

-From Generative AI to Agentic AI—Elevating the Quality of Utilization
+From Generative AI to Agentic AI: Data Quality as a Key Driver of Competitive Advantage

-Three Key Strengths of Fujitsu/Uvance in Leading Data Space Implementation
+Three Key Strengths of Fujitsu/Uvance in Leading AI Spaces Implementation

 1. Governance and rule-making that lead international standardization